cx-prog-lang/ptr_hardener/README.md

 ## Agenda

-The agenda items below are tentative, and the earlier items may be revisited iteratively while the latter are being conducted. **Checked boxes mean being worked on (not done).**
+The agenda items below are tentative, and the earlier items may be revisited iteratively while the latter are being conducted. **Checked boxes: work in progress (not done).**

  - [x] Write runtime logic code.
  - [x] Write an instrumentation IR pass _after optimization_.